ethereum-optimism/keygeneration/README.md

 of tarballs containing various dependencies for the keygen.

 On the airgapped computer, copy the files off of the USB stick.
+This computer must be running Ubuntu 18.xx and may be booted from a USB stick.
 Navigate to the directory full of the files and run the commands:

 ```bash